10 Jobs You Can Get with an Online Degree

 Does an online degree have any value?

 One of the biggest questions any student should ask before enrolling in a school is whether or not they are accredited.
 Accreditation means that an institution and its programs meet the quality standards of accreditors.
 Without these credentials, you may struggle to take the next steps in your education or career.
-Penn Foster Career School, Penn Foster High School, and Penn Foster College have earned through the Distance Education Accreditation Commission (DEAC), which is recognized by the U.S. Department of Education as an accrediting agency.
+Penn Foster Career School, Penn Foster High School, and Penn Foster College are accredited through the Distance Education Accreditation Commission (DEAC), which is recognized by the U.S. Department of Education as an accrediting agency.
+Penn Foster High School and Career School are also accredited by Commission on Secondary Schools of the Middle States Association of Colleges and Schools and Penn Foster High School is accredited by Cognia.
 It’s these rigorous standards that give your online degree value.

 Read more: Is Penn Foster Legit?